-Resolution T-17418 Approval of Funding for the Grant Application of the Karuk Tribe, from the California Advanced Services Fund (CASF) Amounting to \$6,602,422 for the Klamath River Rural Broadband Initiative Project
+Resolution T-17418 Approval of Funding for the Grant Application of the Karuk Tribe (U-7235-C), from the California Advanced Services Fund (CASF) Amounting to \$6,602,422 for the Klamath River Rural Broadband Initiative Project

-I. SUMMARY
+1. SUMMARY

 This Resolution approves funding in the amount of \$6,602,422 from the California Advanced Service Fund (CASF) for the CASF grant application of the Karuk Tribe for its Klamath River Rural Broadband Initiative Project in Humboldt County.
 The project will extend high-speed broadband service to 80 square miles covering the Karuk Tribe and Yurok Tribes in extremely rural and frontier environments in Northern Humboldt County.
-The project will install an 82.3 mile middle mile fiber optic network as well as last mile wireless broadband networks to provide broadband access to eight first responder agencies, fourteen other anchor institutions, as well as 664 households in Orick, Orleans, Johnsons, Wautec, Trinidad, Weitchpec, and other neighbors and businesses along the way where 343 households are unserved and 321 households are underserved.
+The project will install an 82.3 mile middle mile fiber optic network as well as last mile wireless broadband networks to provide broadband access to eight first responder agencies, fourteen other anchor institutions, as well as 616 households in Orick, Orleans, Johnsons, Wautec, Weitchpec, and other neighbors and businesses along the way where 295 households are unserved and 321 households are underserved.

-II.
-BACKGROUND
+2. BACKGROUND

-On December 20, 2007, the Commission in Decision (D.) 07-12-054 established the CASF program as a two-year program to provide funds for the deployment of broadband infrastructure in unserved and underserved areas in California.
+On December 20, 2007, the California Public Utilities Commission (Commission) in Decision (D.) 07-12-054 established the CASF program as a two-year program to provide funds for the deployment of broadband infrastructure in unserved and underserved areas in California.

-On September 25, 2010, Governor Schwarzenegger signed Senate Bill (SB) 10401 which codified the CASF program and expanded it to include three accounts: (1) the Infrastructure Grant Account, (2) the Consortia Grant Account, and (3) the Revolving
+On September 25, 2010, Governor Schwarzenegger signed Senate Bill (SB) 10401 which codified the CASF program and expanded it to include three accounts: (1) the

-$^{^1}$ Stats.
+1 Stats.
 2010, c.
 317, codified at P.U.
-Code § 281 76941689
+Code § 281 79379916

-Loan Account.
+Infrastructure Grant Account, (2) the Consortia Grant Account, and (3) the Revolving Loan Account.
 The latter two accounts are intended to address the needs that were unmet under the original CASF program.
-Specifically, the purpose of the Revolving Loan Account is "to finance capital costs of broadband facilities not funded by a grant from the Broadband Infrastructure Grant Account."
-SB 1040 also expanded the CASF fund from \$100 million to \$225 million adding \$100 million to the Infrastructure Grant Account with and allocating \$10 million and \$15 million to the Consortia Grant Account and the Revolving Loan Account, respectively.3
+Specifically, the purpose of the Revolving Loan Account is "to finance capital costs of broadband facilities not funded by a grant from the Broadband Infrastructure Grant Account."2 SB 1040 also expanded the CASF fund from \$100 million to \$225 million adding \$100 million to the Infrastructure Grant Account with and allocating \$10 million and \$15 million to the Consortia Grant Account and the Revolving Loan Account, respectively.3